Livermore-Pleasanton Fire Department

 The Livermore-Pleasanton Fire Department (LPFD) provides fire suppression and emergency medical services to the neighboring cities of Livermore and Pleasanton, California.
 The organization uses a joint powers authority (JPA) model.

 Centennial Light

 Firehouse Six houses the Centennial Light, the world's longest-lasting light bulb, located at 4550 East Avenue in Livermore.
-The department says that the bulb is at least 117 years old and has been turned off only a handful of times.
+The department says that the bulb is 125 years old and has been turned off only a handful of times.
 Due to its longevity, the bulb has been noted by The Guinness Book of World Records, Ripley's Believe It or Not!, and General Electric.
 It has also featured in an episode of Mythbusters.

 USAR Task Force 4

 The LPFD has multiple members in the California USAR Task Force 4 (CA-TF4) one of the eight FEMA Urban Search and Rescue Task Forces in the state.
 The task force is based in Oakland and is sponsored by the Oakland Fire Department.